 #2 – Floor system structure selection

-There are four main flooring system structures that can be customized to meet your needs.
+There are four main flooring system structures that can be customized to meet your needs in quality industrial flooring and design.
 These system structures are layered groups of polymer products designed to help you meet a specific requirement for a particular application.
 Think of products as building blocks of a complete flooring system.
 When you think of systems in this way, you’ll see that there are literally unlimited combinations of products to help you meet your desired outcome.

 Protective Industrial Polymers breaks system structures down into four categories: coatings (CT-Series), broadcast systems (BC-Series), slurry systems (SL-Series) and mortar flooring systems (MT-Series).